-Migrating from Vercel to Pages · Cloudflare Pages docs

 Migrating from Vercel to Pages

-In this tutorial, you'll learn how to deploy your Vercel application to Cloudflare Pages.
+In this tutorial, you will learn how to deploy your Vercel application to Cloudflare Pages.

 Finding your build command and build directory

-To move your application to Cloudflare Pages, you'll need to find your build command and build directory.
+To move your application to Cloudflare Pages, you will need to find your build command and build directory.
 Cloudflare Pages will use this information to build your application and deploy it.

 In your Vercel Dashboard, find the project that you want to deploy.
-It should be configured to deploy from a GitHub Repo.
+It should be configured to deploy from a GitHub repository.

-Inside of your site dashboard, select "Settings".
+Inside of your site dashboard, select Settings.

-npm run build, and my Output Directory is
+npm run build, and the Output Directory is

 build.